aziff/reggio/script/README.txt

 # ============================================================== #
 # Description of Folder Structure of reggio/script
 # Author: Jessica Yu Kyung Koh
-# Date: 2016/08/29
+# Updated: 2017/05/01
 # ============================================================== #

 # This txt file describes how folders are structure in this repository and
-  gives instructions on how to write / store a script in this directory.
+  gives instructions on how to write/store a script in this directory.
   PLEASE read the below instructions closely before writing a script.

   - Do files or scripts for a methodology should be stored in a corresponding subfolder